albertyycheng/Kuba/README.md

 ## Run Instructions

-1. Clone this repository
+1. Fork and clone this repository
 2. Install the pygame module
 3. Open and run the .py file

 ## Demo

-I apologize for the quality.
-The gif was compressed.
 In the gif, two players take turns making moves.
 The screen is updated after each move.
 At the end of the gif, when a player knocks off a red marble, their on-screen scoreboard is updated.
+(EDIT: I had to compress the gif, so I apologize for the quality!)

 ![GIF Demo](/images/demo.gif)